Sick, Vacation, Personal, Family Medical Leave

 An Act Relative to Parental Leave expands the current maternity leave law, G.L. c.
 149, § 105D, which is enforced by the Massachusetts Commission Against Discrimination (MCAD).
 Currently, Massachusetts law requires employers with six or more employees to provide eight weeks of unpaid maternity leave for the purpose of giving birth or for the placement of a child under the age of 18, or under the age of 23 if the child is mentally or physically disabled, for adoption.

 The Long-term Disability (LTD) is insured by Unum.
 New Employees are eligible to begin coverage 60 days from the first full month of employment.
-Current employees can apply for LTD coverage any time during the year, however an evidence of insurability for insurance approval must be provided to enter the Plan.
+Current employees can apply for LTD coverage any time during the year, however, evidence of insurability for insurance approval must be provided to enter the Plan.
 LTD is an income replacement program in the event you become disabled and are unable to perform the material and substantial duties of your job.
-If an employee is determined disabled by the provider and unable to work for longer than 90 days, the employee will receive 55% of his/her tax free monthly salary up to a maximum monthly benefit.
+If an employee is determined disabled by the provider and unable to work for longer than 90 days, the employee will receive 55% of his/her tax-free monthly salary up to a maximum monthly benefit.
 Premiums are based on age/current salary and as both increase, premiums are adjusted.
 Visit the Group Insurance Commission Long-term Disability Overview for more specific information on Long-term Disability.